See Linktr.ee for my primary social media platforms

 All content is written and posted by me (and if not, credit is given where it is due).

 Social Media Management, Reporting and (Casual) Photography

 - Social media platform creation and management, and live reporting of special events (conferences, lectures, meetings, receptions, fairs and more), are activities I enjoy.
 Each platform is unique.
-I do not use “auto-posting” services because of this fact, but I have used some of those services in the past should that be helpful and necessary.
+I do not use “auto-posting” services because I find each platform is unique enough to merit individual consideration and handling prior to posting.

 - I believe in social media stewardship and supportive nonprofit communication at all levels.

 - A master’s degree in art history has given me a good sense of visual presentation.
 I strive to make my subjects look as attractive as possible, unless another purpose has been requested (humorous and the like).
 I normally inform my posting and blogging with a positive, “development” mindset.
 I also enjoy making the common individual look “iconic.”
 Humble humans are a favorite subject.

 - I use an iPhone (and a portable charger if needed for reporting lengthy assignments).
 I can “live” report and post immediately, or save imagery for review and refining later.
 I maintain a cool head even in raucous situations, allowing me to post quickly.
 For some reason, I “blend in” with crowds fairly well and can take photos and videos without being noticed (or feared, smiles).
 I am a friendly social media reporter.